LauraJones929/portfolio-P4/README.md

 ## Acknowledgements

-- Code Institute - for the video tutorials and providing the knowledge for Python, Flask and some of the different databases structures.
+- Code Institute - for the video tutorials and providing the knowledge for Django and how to use json fixtures.

-- Code Institute Tutors - Providing advice on how to run a loop more than once on the same page.
+- Code Institute Tutors - .

 - Code Institute Mentor, Spencer Barriball - for the fantastic, professional advice on what makes a good web developer.